google/flatbuffers/docs/source/FlatBuffers.md

 performance-critical applications.

-It is available as Open Source on [GitHub](http://github.com/google/flatbuffers) under the Apache license, v2 (see LICENSE.txt).
+It is available as Open Source on [GitHub](http://github.com/google/flatbuffers) under the Apache license, v2 (see LICENSE).

 ## Why use FlatBuffers?